Kybella Vs. CoolSculpting: Which Non-Surgical Double Chin Treatment Is Best?

 Which Treatment Is Better?

 So which treatment option is best?
 The answer depends on a myriad of factors including the unique characteristics of the patient’s skin and their desired end result.
-Also, it’s important for perspective patients to realize the main tradeoff when it comes to surgical vs. non-surgical submental fullness treatments: How soon end results are achieved.
+Also, it’s important for prospective patients to realize the main tradeoff when it comes to surgical vs. non-surgical submental fullness treatments: How soon end results are achieved.
 Kybella and CoolSculpting both allow patients to avoid the necessary downtime of surgery, but multiple treatment sessions are required to completely eliminate a double chin (which liposuction or neck lift yields final results in a single procedure).

 Ultimately, the best way to find out which option is best for your induvial needs it to have an in-person consultation with a trained, experienced provider who has experiencing doing both Kybella and CoolSculpting treatments.
 A skilled provider will help you understand if a non-surgical method of fat removal is best for each patients’ individual needs and desired end result.